 3. Highlight your target customer personas.

-Touch points are all the places on your website that your customers can interact with you.
-Based on your research, you should list out all the touch points your customers and prospects are currently using, as well as the ones you believe they should be using if there is no overlap.
+Based on your research, you should have a list of all the touchpoints your customers are currently using and the ones you believe they should be using if there’s no overlap.

-Whatever the case may be, understanding the touch points is a tool that can help you understand the ease and objectives of customer journeys.
+Whatever the case, understanding touchpoints can help you understand the ease or difficulties of the customer journey.

-This doesn't just mean your website.
-You need to look at all the ways in which your customer might come across you online.
+Aside from your website, you also need to look at how your customer might come across you online.
 These might include: